api3dao/old-api3-docs/docs/airnode/v0.10/reference/migration.md

 This document is written in a way that will preserve existing behaviour with earlier Airnode versions.

-The document also mentions changes of the user facing services related to Airnode, such as airnode-deployer, airnode-admin, etc., and new features.
+The document also mentions changes to user facing services related to Airnode, such as airnode-deployer, airnode-admin, etc., and new features.

 ## Migration